OMAS-IIIF/oldaplib/docs/knowledge_base.md

 # Knowledge Foundation for OLDAP

+OLDAP stands for **O**pen **L**inked **D**ata **P**latform which is a Python 3.0 framework which helpds to build applications based on Open Linked Data standards.
+It encompasses

+- Data modelling
+- Access control and permissions
+- supporting different project and clients in a single instance

+OLDAP consists of several components:

+- *oldaplib*: A Python library providing the basic classes and methods that interacts with the RDF-based triple store.
+- *oldap-api*: A RESTful API based on oldaplib
+- *oldap-gui*: A svelte based generic GUI (to be available in the future)

-OLDAP implements several Python Classes which can be used to build a consistent, project specific data model in RDF, usually implemented in a triplestore.
+OLDAPlib implements several Python Classes which can be used to build a consistent, project specific data model in RDF, usually implemented in a triplestore.
 The following terms are important:

-- ***[Project](/python_docstrings/project)***: A project is defined as a collection of RDF statements that are associated with a certain topic/organisation that is called *Project* within OLDAP. *Users* (see below) may be member of one or more projects.
+- ***[Project](/python_docstrings/project)***: A project is defined as a collection of RDF statements that are associated with a certain topic/organisation that is called *Project* within OLDAP.
+[User](/python_doctrings/user) (see below) may be member of one or more projects.
   For each project, the RDF statements defining the *datamodel* and the *data itself* are collected in *Named Graphs* in the triple store.
 A project definition must include
     - a unique *shortname* in order to identify the project.
 The shortname must by an